GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 - **Results:** Example output files generated from the full test dataset
 - **Releases & Statistics:** Workflow version history and statistics

-Unless you are actively developing workflow code, you don't need to clone the workflow code from GitHub and can use Nextflow’s built-in functionality to `pull` and a workflow.
+Unless you are actively developing workflow code, you don't need to clone the workflow code from GitHub and can use Nextflow's built-in functionality to `pull` a workflow.
 As shown in the previous lesson, the Nextflow `pull` command can download and cache workflows from [GitHub](https://github.com/nf-core/) repositories:

 ```bash
 nextflow pull nf-core/<pipeline>